department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Financial-Status-Report/FSR-Product-Outline.md

 -<15% abandon rate from start of form, but track 48 hours after form start since there is save in progress option

+-Track how long it takes to complete the form and where Veterans abandon

 -Would like to measure how many FSR forms are returned for corrections - will need DMC tracking on this
 #### Baseline KPI Values
  Since the suspension of debt collection for covid-19 global pandemic the historical baseline values may be skewed as the debt suspension for the pandemic.

-**FSR requests** per month -3100 per month (at a minimum) **Compromise requests** and approval ratio -Compromises: 122 average per month -Approval: 29% **Waiver requests** and approval ratio -3800 per month received-2500 per month granted-65% granted **What % of our addresses are correct?** -Bad address mail – 10,409 average per month **How many addresses changes do we get a month?** -3,896 average per month
+-**FSR requests** per month -3100 per month (at a minimum)

+-**Compromise requests** and approval ratio -Compromises: 122 average per month -Approval: 29%

+-**Waiver requests** and approval ratio -3800 per month received-2500 per month granted-65% granted

+-**What % of our addresses are correct?** -Bad address mail – 10,409 average per month

+-**How many addresses changes do we get a month?** -3,896 average per month

 ### Objectives and Key results (OKRs)